- Skip Ahead to

 Every team uses Asana for project management a little differently, but regardless of what you’re working on, there are things any team can do to help projects run smoothly.
-Follow along with the article, or take a look at the video resources directly below.
+Follow along with the article and learn more with our resources below.

-Sticky notes, whiteboards, and spreadsheets are easy enough, but they’re manual and get outdated quickly.
-Asana is easy enough for brainstorming and planning, but powerful enough to track your work in one place when you want to turn the ideas into a reality.
+Using sticky notes, whiteboards, and spreadsheets to plan a project seems simple—but they’re manual and get outdated quickly.
+Asana is easy enough for brainstorming and planning, and powerful enough to continue managing your work, projects, and tasks in one place when you turn plans and ideas into reality.

 How to do it: